Discarded-Team/Pyndemic/plan.md

 Def's to find out these things are probably the most important thing to code.

+There are 8 actions a player can complete in a turn, so I think defs to test each of these things is what is needed next

+- Ferry / train to adjacent city
+- direct flight discarding the card of the destination city
+- charter flight discarding card from the departure city
+- shuttle flight from one research station to another
+- treat disease
+- cure disease
+- share knowledge
+- build a research station

 **Step 3 - Checking to see if the game has been won or lost**

 Ditto on this.